gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="credentials"></a>
 ### Conventions for handling user-provided credentials

-Gradle builds sometimes require users to supply credentials that are used by tasks.
+Builds sometimes require users to supply credentials.
 For example, credentials might be required to authenticate with an artifact repository in order to publish an artifact.
 It's a good practice to keep credentials outside the build script.

-This release includes a new API for credentials that makes working with credentials easier by establishing a convention to supply credentials using `gradle.properties`.
+This release includes a new API for credentials that makes working with credentials easier by establishing a convention to supply credentials using Gradle properties that can be provided to the build as command-line arguments, environment variables, or as values in a `gradle.properties` file.
 It also introduces fail-fast behavior when Gradle knows that the build will need credentials at some point and the credentials are missing.

 Starting from this release, you can easily externalize credentials used for authentication to an artifact repository: